 Under the Stage 2 Disinfectants/Disinfection Byproducts Rule (D/DBPR), our public water system was required by the USEPA to conduct an evaluation of our distribution system.
-This is known as an Initial Distribution System Evaluation (IDSE) and is intended to identify locations in our distribution system with elevated disinfection byproduct concentrations.
+This is known as an Initial Distribution System Evaluation (IDSE) and is intended to identify locations in our distribution system with elevated disinfection by-product concentrations.
 The locations selected for the IDSE may be used for compliance monitoring under Stage 2 DBPR, beginning in 2012.
 Disinfection byproducts are the result of providing continuous disinfection of your drinking water, and form when disinfectants combine with organic matter naturally occurring in the source water.
 Disinfection byproducts are grouped into two categories, Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5).
 USEPA sets standards for controlling the levels of disinfectants and their byproducts in drinking water, including both TTHMs and HAA5s.

-Copper 1.3 AL=1.3 0.016 ppm .0026 - .0608 ppm No 2023 Erosion of natural deposits; leaching from wood preservatives; Corrosion of household plumbing systems -------- ----- -------- -------------- ---------------------- ---- ------ --
+Copper 1.3 AL=1.3 49.9 3.45-103 ppb No 2024 Erosion of natural deposits; leaching from wood preservatives; Corrosion of household plumbing systems -------- ----- -------- ------ ----------------- ---- ------ --